-In some applications, sensor fusion is employed to increase measurement bandwidth [96, 129, 163].
-For instance, in [129], the bandwidth of a position sensor is extended by fusing it with an accelerometer that provides high-frequency motion information.
-In other applications, sensor fusion is utilized to obtain an estimate of the measured quantity with reduced noise [66, 67, 106, 120].
-More recently, the fusion of sensors measuring different physical quantities has been proposed to enhance control properties [25, 159].
+In some applications, sensor fusion is employed to increase measurement bandwidth [97, 130, 164].
+For instance, in [130], the bandwidth of a position sensor is extended by fusing it with an accelerometer that provides high-frequency motion information.
+In other applications, sensor fusion is used to obtain an estimate of the measured quantity with reduced noise [67, 68, 107, 121].
+More recently, the fusion of sensors measuring different physical quantities has been proposed to enhance control properties [25, 160].
 In [25], an inertial sensor used for active vibration isolation is fused with a sensor collocated with the actuator to improve the stability margins of the feedback controller.

 Beyond Stewart platforms, practical applications of sensor fusion are numerous.
-It is widely implemented for attitude estimation in autonomous vehicles such as unmanned aerial vehicles [8, 27, 71] and underwater vehicles [11, 104].
-Sensor fusion offers significant benefits for high-performance positioning control as demonstrated in [96, 129, 159, 163].
-It has also been identified as a key technology for improving the performance of active vibration isolation systems [145].
-Emblematic examples include the isolation stages of gravitational wave detectors [25, 58] such as those employed at LIGO [66, 67] and Virgo [86].
+It is widely implemented for attitude estimation in autonomous vehicles such as unmanned aerial vehicles [8, 27, 72] and underwater vehicles [11, 105].
+Sensor fusion offers significant benefits for high-performance positioning control as demonstrated in [97, 130, 160, 164].
+It has also been identified as a key technology for improving the performance of active vibration isolation systems [146].
+Emblematic examples include the isolation stages of gravitational wave detectors [25, 59] such as those employed at LIGO [67, 68] and Virgo [87].

 Two principal methods are employed to perform sensor fusion: using complementary filters [7] or using Kalman filtering [15].
-For sensor fusion applications, these methods share many relationships [15, 46, 60, 120].
-However, Kalman filtering requires assumptions about the probabilistic characteristics of sensor noise [120], whereas complementary filters do not impose such requirements.
-Furthermore, complementary filters offer advantages over Kalman filtering for sensor fusion through their general applicability, low computational cost [60], and intuitive nature, as their effects can be readily interpreted in the frequency domain.
+For sensor fusion applications, these methods share many relationships [15, 47, 61, 121].
+However, Kalman filtering requires assumptions about the probabilistic characteristics of sensor noise [121], whereas complementary filters do not impose such requirements.
+Furthermore, complementary filters offer advantages over Kalman filtering for sensor fusion through their general applicability, low computational cost [61], and intuitive nature, as their effects can be readily interpreted in the frequency domain.

 A set of filters is considered complementary if the sum of their transfer functions equals one at all frequencies.
 In early implementations of complementary filtering, analog circuits were used to physically realize the filters [7].
-While analog complementary filters remain in use today [98, 159], digital implementation is now more common as it provides greater flexibility.
+While analog complementary filters remain in use today [99, 160], digital implementation is now more common as it provides greater flexibility.

 Various design methods have been developed to optimize complementary filters.
-The most straightforward approach utilizes analytical formulas, which depending on the application may be first order [27, 158, 159], second order [8, 71, 137], or higher orders [25, 90, 129, 137, 163].
-Since the characteristics of the super sensor depend on proper complementary filter design [35], several optimization techniques have emerged-ranging from optimizing parameters for analytical formulas [46, 71, 96] to employing convex optimization tools [66, 67] such as linear matrix inequalities [104].
-As demonstrated in [106], complementary filter design can be linked to the standard mixed-sensitivity control problem, allowing powerful classical control theory tools to be applied.
-For example, in [71], two gains of a Proportional Integral (PI) controller are optimized to minimize super sensor noise.
+The most straightforward approach is based on analytical formulas, which depending on the application may be first order [27, 159, 160], second order [8, 72, 138], or higher orders [25, 91, 130, 138, 164].
+Since the characteristics of the super sensor depend on proper complementary filter design [36], several optimization techniques have emerged-ranging from optimizing parameters for analytical formulas [47, 72, 97] to employing convex optimization tools [67, 68] such as linear matrix inequalities [105].
+As demonstrated in [107], complementary filter design can be linked to the standard mixed-sensitivity control problem, allowing powerful classical control theory tools to be applied.
+For example, in [72], two gains of a Proportional Integral (PI) controller are optimized to minimize super sensor noise.

 All these complementary filter design methods share the common objective of creating a super sensor with desired characteristics, typically in terms of noise and dynamics.
-As reported in [106, 163], phase shifts and magnitude bumps in the super sensor dynamics may occur if complementary filters are poorly designed or if sensors are improperly calibrated.
+As reported in [107, 164], phase shifts and magnitude bumps in the super sensor dynamics may occur if complementary filters are poorly designed or if sensors are improperly calibrated.
 Therefore, the robustness of the fusion must be considered when designing complementary filters.
 Despite the numerous design methods proposed in the literature, a simple approach that specifies desired super sensor characteristics while ensuring good fusion robustness has been lacking.